graphy-young/pm-meter/README.md

 # Instruction
+* Enable Raspberry Pi's SSH connection in `raspi-config` or making `/boot/ssh` if your environment is headless.
+* install MySQL Server (higher version recommended) & MySQL Workbench on your external database server
+* Using `database/raspmeasure_model.mwb`, excecute forward engineering via MySQL Workbench
-* Make `keys.py` to conenct MySQL DB server. file should be like below
+* Create `keys.py` to conenct MySQL DB server. file should be like below
 ```
 host = 'hostaddress.com'
 port = 1000